 In 2012, NBA great Vince Carter who I’ve known since high school, hosted his annual charity event in Daytona Beach where I ran into a long time friend who said you gotta meet my buddy Adam Alson who kind of does what you do, realizing he ran Vince Carter’s website for ten years.
 Instantly we became friends and started working on a few projects, including building a brand for Dez Bryant and websites for numerous celebrities including Cedric the Entertainer, Audrina Patridge, Frank Kaminsky and the Marley Family.

 Being a long time die-hard Cowboys fan, I moved to Dallas in 2014 and created ThrowUpTheX, the official brand for Dallas Cowboys wide receiver Dez Bryant, which caught on quickly with Cowboys fans all across the globe.
 After learning the apparel business, the founder of 500Level randomly emailed me to do some designs for Allen Iverson.
 We happened to be in Vegas at the same time, met up and became a partner in one of the fastest growing licensed NFL, NHL and MLB player apparel companies.
 With business partner Adam Alson, we also created BigLeaguePillows, a jersey pillow product with licenses in all major sports.

-During these last fifteen years I got to work with really cool people in sports and entertainment like Mark Cuban, Wayne Gretzky, Emmitt Smith, Mark Wahlberg, Tim Tebow, Dennis Rodman, Terrell Davis, Spud Webb, Cedric the Entertainer, Audrina Patridge, Robert Herjavec, Terrell Owens, Russell Wilson, Dak Prescott, you name it.
+During these last eighteen years I got to work with really cool people in sports and entertainment like Mark Cuban, Wayne Gretzky, Emmitt Smith, Mark Wahlberg, Tim Tebow, Dennis Rodman, Terrell Davis, Spud Webb, Cedric the Entertainer, Audrina Patridge, Robert Herjavec, Terrell Owens, Russell Wilson, Dak Prescott, you name it.
 For the young people wanting to get into the sport world, establishing valuable relationships doesn’t happen overnight.
-I’ve built a lot of these relationships attending Super Bowl events, The Pump Foundation annual event, athlete charity galas, SXSW, CES, training camps and going to hundreds of games every year.
+I’ve built a lot of these connections attending Super Bowl events, The Pump Foundation annual event, athlete charity galas, SXSW, CES, training camps and going to hundreds of games every year.

 I’ve learned a lot of valuable lessons along the way thru trial and error, taking risks, traveling and doing things for people without expecting a return.
 In the end, it all comes back somehow…In the meantime, the rest is still unwritten.